talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 ### Tips

 Remember that a tool is only useful if everyone uses it.
-Due to the fact that we are not in the same place we strongly depend on these kind of tools to be able to do our job in the best possible way.
+Due to the fact that we are not in the same place, we strongly depend on these kind of tools to be able to do our job in the best possible way.
 Do not hesitate to bring in new insights about how we can improve the way we use Trello or if there is another tool that can replace this and